All about MRCEM OSCE exam – Nov 2022 update

 Borderline regression method is used to measure your performance.

 The scoring is marked as below as per the type of domain being tested.
-Examiner gives a score of 0-4 based on your performance.
+Examiner selects one of the below item based on your performance.

 Well below minimum competenceBelow minimum level of competenceMinimum level of competence shownAbove minimum level of competenceWell above level of competence